HIPS/autograd/README.md

 # Autograd  [![Test status](https://travis-ci.org/HIPS/autograd.svg?branch=master)](https://travis-ci.org/HIPS/autograd)

-*Note to users:* We just merged a rewrite of autograd's core.
-If you need to roll back the change, you can use `git checkout 0f026ab` and [open an issue](https://github.com/hips/autograd/issues) to let us know about any problems.

 Autograd can automatically differentiate native Python and Numpy code.
 It can handle a large subset of Python's features, including loops, ifs, recursion and closures, and it can even take derivatives of derivatives of derivatives.
 It